Dev-P-L/Cohort-Analysis/README.md

 * Data import, database management and data wrangling have been performed in PostgreSQL with the IDE pgAdmin.
 * The database cohort-analysis has been created in PostgreSQL.
-Cohort analysis has been conducted in PostgreSQL as well but also in Excel with pivot tables and graphs.
+* Cohort analysis has been conducted in PostgreSQL as well but also in Excel with pivot tables.
+* Visualization has been performed in Excel.

 ### R Markdown
-The final HTML report (70_cohort_analysis_final_report.html) has been produced in R Markdown (69_cohort_analysis_final_report.Rmd).
+The final report 70_cohort_analysis_final_report.html has been produced in R Markdown by knitting the file 69_cohort_analysis_final_report.Rmd.

-### CSV files
+### CSV files and LibreOffice Calc
-* Input data are stored in a zipped CSV file:
+* Input data are stored in the zipped CSV file 01_data_import_from_recommendation_project.zip.
-01_data_import_from_recommendation_project.zip.
 * Data have also been transferred in CSV format between SQL, Excel and R Markdown.
-CSV files have been produced in Calc from LibreOffice (for technical convenience with decimal separator).
+* CSV files have been produced in Calc from LibreOffice (for technical convenience with decimal separator).

-### PNG format
+### Graphs in PNG format
 Graphs have been transferred in PNG format.